ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version2/_exercises/exercise02.md

 ## Tasks

 1. **Move the product category related functionality.** Move all functionality related to product categories (see above) from the `ProductSrv` to the new `CategorySrv`.
-It already has a resource class (`experiment.webshop.categories.resources.ProductCategoryResource`) and a repository class (`experiment.webshop.categories.db.ProductCategoryRepository`) that have to be replaced (you have to adjust the package name of the copied file though).
-All necessary model classes are already present in `experiment.webshop.categories.api` (you simply have to adjust the import statements in the copied files).
-Be sure to also remove the instantiation of the now missing functionality from the `ProductSrv`, i.e. from the `run()` method of the `experiment.webshop.products.ServiceApplication` class.
+It already has a resource class (`webshop.categories.resources.ProductCategoryResource`) and a repository class (`webshop.categories.db.ProductCategoryRepository`) that have to be replaced (you have to adjust the package name of the copied file though).
+All necessary model classes are already present in `webshop.categories.api` (you simply have to adjust the import statements in the copied files).
+Be sure to also remove the instantiation of the now missing functionality from the `ProductSrv`, i.e. from the `run()` method of the `webshop.products.ServiceApplication` class.
 2. **Move the product availability related functionality.** Move all functionality related to product availability (see above) from the `ProductSrv` to the new `WarehouseSrv`.
-It already has a resource class (`experiment.webshop.warehouse.resources.WarehouseResource`) and a repository class (`experiment.webshop.warehouse.db.WarehouseRepository`) that have to be replaced (you have to adjust the package name of the copied file though).
-All necessary model classes are already present in `experiment.webshop.warehouse.api` (you simply have to adjust the import statements in the copied files).
-Be sure to also remove the instantiation of the now missing functionality from the `ProductSrv`, i.e. from the `run()` method of the `experiment.webshop.products.ServiceApplication` class.
+It already has a resource class (`webshop.warehouse.resources.WarehouseResource`) and a repository class (`webshop.warehouse.db.WarehouseRepository`) that have to be replaced (you have to adjust the package name of the copied file though).
+All necessary model classes are already present in `webshop.warehouse.api` (you simply have to adjust the import statements in the copied files).
+Be sure to also remove the instantiation of the now missing functionality from the `ProductSrv`, i.e. from the `run()` method of the `webshop.products.ServiceApplication` class.
 3. **Fix the `ProductSrvFacade`.** Since we moved functionality to new endpoints, we need to adapt the invocation URLs for service consumers.
-This can be done centrally at the `ProductSrvFacade` in the `experiment.webshop.products.resources.ProductFacadeResource`.
+This can be done centrally at the `ProductSrvFacade` in the `webshop.products.resources.ProductFacadeResource`.
 In addition to a `PRODUCT_SRV_ENDPOINT` variable, endpoint variables for the new services already exist.
 For category and warehouse operations, these new endpoint variables have to be used when building the HTTP requests.

 ## Validation